 There are two compatible tyre sizing systems currently in use in the world:

-The European metric system
+The Eurometric system

+This is a common system that is used all over the world.
+A typical tyre size is written like this: 195/65 R15 91T.
 There are, however, still a few metric-system tyres with profiles of 80 and 82.
 These so called “full-profile” tyres typically omit the profile altogether, such as “155 R13” tyres.
 In this example, these would be equivalent to 155/80 R13 tyres.

-If the size begins with a “P”, it marks the tyre as fit for passenger cars, as well as minivans, SUVs and small pickup trucks.
-“LT”, on the other hand, signifies products for light trucks.
+The North American P-metric system is the main alternative to marking tyre sizes.
+It was first introduced by American tyre manufacturers in 1977 and typically looks like this: P205/80 R14 93 S. If the size begins with a “P”, it marks the tyre as fit for passenger cars, as well as minivans, SUVs and small pickup trucks.
+The figures “LT”, on the other hand, signifies products for light trucks.

 Imperial tyre sizes